grz0zrg/fas/README.md

 Copy include files of portaudio / soundpipe / libwebsocket into "inc" directory.

-FAS now use liblfds720 (for ARM64 support) which is not yet released thus you may have to use a wrapper to liblfds711 which can be found [here](https://github.com/grz0zrg/fas/issues/4#issuecomment-457007224)
+Note : liblfds711 does not support ARM64 yet (liblfds720 does but is not yet released)

 Copy the \*.a into "fas" root directory then compile by using one of the rule below (recommended rule for Linux and similar is `release-static-o` **without** Soundpipe, `release-static-sp-mc-o` **with** Soundpipe, `release-static-sp-faust-mc-o` **with** Soundpipe plus Faust).